yejingfu/web/nodejs/hello/README.md

 Router:
 - GET "/" : index page
-- POST "/upload" : upload file
+- POST "/upload" : upload an image(png)
-- GET "/show" : show content of a file
+- GET "/show" : show the uploaded image(png)

 This is my first node application running at server side, listing port 3010. access the applicaiton: http://localhost:3010

+In this sample, you can learn how to set up a node.js server, configure router and handle GET/POST requests.